Koudela/eArc-di/README.md

 );
 ```

+Note: You can store everything except closures and arrays in the underlying
+plain container.
+Closures gets interpreted as inline factories and arrays will
+be read as configuration arrays.

 ### Using load

-If you need to set more than one class dependencies it is handy to use the load
+To set up a whole bunch of dependencies one by one is not convenient.
+The
+`load()` method uses the array syntax to get that job done faster and cleaner.
-syntax.
-It is uses an array.
-The container keys are the array keys mapping to
-the configuration array.
+The container keys are hereby the array keys mapping to the configuration array.

 ```php
 $dc->load([